Coming Back to Church

 - All surfaces will be sanitized before and after the service.

 - All “touchable” things will be removed, like hymnals, etc.

-- No service folders or communion wear will be reused.
+- No service folders or communion ware will be reused.

-- Everyone involved in preparing and disposing of the Lord’s Supper will wear gloves and masks.
+- Everyone involved in preparing and dispensing of the Lord’s Supper will wear gloves and masks.

 - The Lord’s Supper will be provided in such a way that there is no human contact.

 Masks are required for entering and leaving, and while moving around inside.
 Masks are otherwise encouraged.
 (We are adopting the Travis County restaurant policy.)